 - 50% includes residential mortgages, municipal revenue bonds;

 The bank needs to maintain capital (Tier 1 and Tier 2) equal to 8% of the risk-weighted assets under which category it falls.
-For example, if a bank has risk-weighted assets of over $200 million, then it is required to maintain the capital of about at least $16 million.
+For example, if a bank has risk-weighted assets of over $200 million, it must maintain a capital of about $16 million.

-- After the implementation of the accord, there has been a significant increase in capital adequacy ratios in internationally active banks and also removed a source of competitive inequality which arose from the differences in national capital requirements.
+- After the accord’s implementation, there has been a significant increase in capital adequacy ratios in internationally active banks.
+It removed a source of competitive inequality that arose from the differences in national capital requirements.